Master of Science Degree in Strength and Human Performance

 Have you always had an interest in the medical field and/or Health and Wellness?
 Maybe you are just getting started in your research.
 Now is your chance!
 Attend Parker University’s Open House and learn more about all of our programs offered through the College of Health Sciences and the College of Business and Technology.

 Why Choose Parker?

 - Degree and Graduation Requirements

-The Master of science degree in Strength and Human Performance provides an expansive study of evidenced-based research in physiology, biomechanics, and human metabolism to enhance health, function, and physical performance.
-This program prepares graduates for advanced graduate work in research and for professionals in a health-related field to enhance their knowledge and application of exercise science.
+The Master of Science degree in Strength and Human Performance provides a comprehensive study of evidenced-based research in physiology, biomechanics, and human metabolism to enhance health, function, and physical performance.
+This program prepares graduates for advanced graduate work in research and for professionals in a health-related field to strengthen their knowledge and application of exercise science.
 The courses are designed to facilitate certifications from the American College of Sports Medicine and the National Strength and Conditioning Association.